nburwell/adventofcode/README.md

-# adventofcode
-Solutions to Advent of Code problems
+# Advent of Code - Solutions
+My answers to the riddles and problems provided on http://adventofcode.com

+Everything is done in JavaScript, using NodeJS.